CeamanCollins/pands-weekly-tasks/README.md

 # Programming and Scripting: Weekly Tasks
-#### Author: Céaman Collins
+### by Céaman Collins

-This repository contains the weekly tasks for 24-25: 4122 -- Programming and Scripting as part of Higher Diploma in Science in Computing in Data Analytics at ATU.
+This repository contains the weekly tasks for 24-25:4122 Programming and Scripting as part of Higher Diploma in Science in Computing in Data Analytics at ATU.

+# Setup

+1. Click the green Code button at the top right of this section.
+2. Click Create codespace on main.
+3. Select a program from the list on the right.
+4. Install the Python extension.
+5. Click the play button at the top right of the code.
+6. Check the terminal at the bottom of the window.
+It may require some input from the user.

 ## References